textileio/powergate/README.md

-  data         Provides commands to interact with general data APIs deals        Provides commands to view Filecoin deal information help         Help about any command id           Returns the storage profile id storage-jobs Provides commands to query for storage jobs in various states version      Display version information for pow and the connected server wallet       Provides commands about filecoin wallets
+  data         Provides commands to interact with general data APIs deals        Provides commands to view Filecoin deal information help         Help about any command id           Returns the user id storage-jobs Provides commands to query for storage jobs in various states version      Display version information for pow and the connected server wallet       Provides commands about filecoin wallets